seapagan/fastapi-template/docs/usage/configuration/environment.md

 ## Set up the `.env` file

 Database (and other) settings can be read from environment variables or from a `.env` file in the project root.
-By default, these are only used for the Database setup and JWT Secret Key.
-See the `.env.example` file for how to use.
+See the `.env.example` file for how to use, in fact you can just copy this file to `.env` and edit the settings as required.

 !!! info
     The Database (and test database if you are running the tests) and User must